-Students are required to request a degree audit at the beginning of summer semester to ensure that they are aware of the classes that they need to complete for graduation.
+Students are required to request a degree audit from the Office of the Registrar at the beginning of summer semester to ensure that they are aware of the classes that they need to complete for graduation.
 The student is ultimately responsible for ensuring that he or she is completing all program and graduation requirements.